PhoenixPan/FrontEndDevelopment/javascript_basic.md

 ## Operations
 ##### Operations:
-===:	equal value and equal type
+1. === - equal value and equal type
-!==:	not equal value or not equal type
+2. !== - not equal value or not equal type
-?:	ternary operator
+3. ? - ternary operator
-innerHTML = typeof "John";	Returns the type of a variable
+4. innerHTML = typeof "John"; - Returns the type of a variable
-instanceof:	Returns true if an object is an instance of an object type
+5. instanceof - Returns true if an object is an instance of an object type
-Exponentiation:	10 ** 2
+6. Exponentiation: 10 ** 2

 Examples:
 ```